Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 When dealing with a spherical squirmer, the usual approach consists in prescribing tangential velocities to the solvent particles at the swimmers surface \cite{lighthill}.
 Note that we have not followed the usual squirmer approach.
 In our case, tangential solvent \textit{forces}, instead of velocities, are prescribed over a hydrodynamic active volume $\Gamma_H$ around the colloid, instead of just at the colloid's surface.
 This approach is more general since it enables the possibility of studying different agent shapes and inertial effects, which are present in many active systems \cite{lowen_inertial}.

-In this study we only consider axisymmetric force fields, choosing the hydrodynamic region $\Gamma_H$ as a spherical shell around the thruster particles of inner and outer radii $R_c$ and $R_H$, respectively. $\Gamma_H$ is the region where a redistribution of the force fields between solvent and thruster particles occurs.
+In this study we only consider axisymmetric force fields (eq. \ref{ec:axi-hydro-force-field}).
+We choose the hydrodynamic region $\Gamma_H$ as a spherical shell around the thruster particles of inner and outer radii $R_c$ and $R_H$, respectively.
 The expressions of the force fields considered for the colloid and the polymer are reported in what follows (see the appendix for more details).
+The general expression for an axisymmetric force field that vanishes everywhere except inside the aforementioned spherical shell is given by,